thecompez/vaultguard/README.md

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.

+## ⚠️ Security Notice

+VaultGuard is currently an **alpha version** and a proof-of-concept.
+While it uses strong cryptographic methods (Argon2 and XChaCha20-Poly1305 via libsodium), it is still under active development and **not yet production-ready**.
+Potential risks include:

+- **Data Loss**: Forgetting the password will render stored data unrecoverable, as no backdoor or recovery mechanism exists.
+- **Hardware Failure**: If the USB drive fails and no backups are made, data may be lost despite redundancy features.
+- **Untested Edge Cases**: The software has not been thoroughly tested in all scenarios, which could lead to unexpected behavior.

+Use VaultGuard **at your own risk** in a secure, offline environment (e.g., Tails OS) for testing purposes only.
+Always maintain secure backups of your passwords and data.
+We are actively working to improve stability, security, and add features like Geny token support in future releases.

 ## Notes
 - Ensure `libsodium` is installed or let CMake download it automatically.
 - For Windows, set `CMAKE_TOOLCHAIN_FILE` if using vcpkg.